UbaidUrRehmanKhan/rewaa/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Simple test cases are added to run the basic flow.

+## User Interface Breakpoint

+UI is being displayed properly on 1280 and above screen sizes.
+Proper scroll is added in right order items pane, so that footer should not be override.